dmd2588/ReddifulAPI/README.md

 # ReddifulAPI

-We're going to be using AWS to host our website and React
+We're going to be using AWS to host our website and React \n
 website: reddifulAPI.me

 ## Setup